 John Kidder of Chelmsford, MA, was born in Cambridge, MA in 1655/6 and died at Chelmsford before Oct.
 7, 1731.
 Additional information was provide by members of this family.

 Ezekial Richardson was a follower of Anne Hutchinson and John Wheelwright in 1637 along with many members of the Boston Church during the Antinonmian Controversy.
 His name was included on the remonstrances in Wheelwright's favor, but was later "erased" when the Court found him guilty of sedition.
-Although we do not currently have a copy of this document, it is likely that other persons from Chelmsford also supported Wheelwright.
+His son Josiah settled in Chelmsford circa 1659.

 WikiTree.com website information on George Robbins and his descendants.
 George Robbins was one of the first settlers of Chelmsford.
 His farm was in the southern part of Chelmsford near Great Brook Farm.
 He owned a mill on Curve Street in Carlisle, MA.